kdrakon/topiks/README.md

 ![Listing and searching for topics](gifs/list-and-search.gif)

-- Looking at partitions and offsets
+- Looking at partitions and offsets.
+In this case, we can see the consumer group has read three messages across the partitions.

 ![Looking at partitions and offsets](gifs/partitions-and-offsets.gif)

-- Topic configuration
+- Topic configuration.
+In this case, Topiks applies a config override.
+To reset the override, simply _delete_ (`d`) the config and it will revert to the global default.

 ![Topic configuration](gifs/topic-config.gif)

-- Topic deletion
+- Topic deletion.
+You can also override the delete confirmation if you're absolutely sure you know what you're doing.

 ![Topic deletion](gifs/topic-delete.gif)